-Take a look at this: Bowers is on pace to have more receptions, receiving yards and touchdowns than NFL studs Kyle Pitts, T.J.
+Take a look at this: Bowers had more receptions, receiving yards and touchdowns than NFL studs Kyle Pitts, T.J.
 Hockenson, Travis Kelce and George Kittle had during their entire freshman years.
 COMBINED.
-Freshmen don’t do that.
+Freshmen don't do that.

 Arizona State, Auburn, California, LSU, Michigan, Nevada, Notre Dame, Oregon State, Penn State, Tennessee, UCLA, USC and Utah State were all aiming to recruit Bowers, but the offer the Bulldogs made was too enticing.
 Clemson was involved in the recruiting process as well, but the Tigers never formally reached out.